 However, in a couple of video tests I saw, when the person being tracked turned their back to the drone or moved too fast for the Phantom 4 to keep up, it lost signal altogether.
 Maybe a mix of Active Track and a wristband would guarantee perfect tracking?

-Either way, I can see this being incredibly useful in the future and perhaps I can only dream that there will be an upgrade to the DJI Go App/Inspire 1 to allow me to play too!
+Either way, I can see this being incredibly useful in the future.
+Perhaps I can only dream that there will be an upgrade to the DJI Go App/Inspire 1 to allow me to play too!

-Tap Fly is another great feature that will allow you to simply tap on the Go App screen where you want the Phantom 4 to go, and it will go there and even avoid obstacles on its way as it goes.
+Tap Fly is another great feature that will allow you to simply tap on the Go App screen where you want the Phantom 4 to go.
+It will go there and even avoid obstacles on its way as it goes.

-The only caveat is that you pretty much lose control of filming as the P4 will be deciding on the route and not you…and it may make sudden movements as it continuously adjusts course.
+The only caveat is that you pretty much lose control of filming as the P4 will be deciding on the route and not you.
+It may make sudden movements as it continuously adjusts course.
 Nothing can beat the touchy/feel of using the joysticks for full filming control.

-You still need to watch the drone and keep an eye out for birds, planes, helicopters etc and not ignore it altogether while you concentrate on filming…
+You still need to watch the drone.
+You need to keep an eye out for birds, planes, helicopters etc and not ignore it altogether while you concentrate on filming.

 Phantom 4 Camera

-You can shoot 4K up to 30 frames per second but 1080p now has a faster frame rate of 120fps which is super cool for slow motion footage of sports, nature and so on…up to 5x slower.
+You can shoot 4K up to 30 frames per second but 1080p now has a faster frame rate of 120fps.
+This is super cool for slow motion footage of sports, nature and so on...up to 5x slower.

 Return to Home

-The Phantom 4 still has the same return to home feature as its siblings, predecessors and Inspire 1 but now the Phantom 4 will avoid obstacles as it returns.
+The Phantom 4 still has the same return to home feature as its siblings, predecessors and Inspire 1.
+However, the Phantom 4 will now avoid obstacles as it returns.
 This is a massive feature and one that will no doubt be welcomed by those that have set too low a height in the past for the return to home function.

 Whoooosh!
 The Phantom 4 will now fly, using the new sports option, at speeds of up to 35.8-45mph (16-20 m/s)!
 This is due to the maximum pitch angle being increased to 45º which also increases the max ascent/descent but disables the vision system.

-The stated flight time of the new Phantom 4 is said to be 28 minutes which is fantastic but dependent on a few factors such as wind speed and temperature.
+The stated flight time of the new Phantom 4 is said to be 28 minutes.
+This is fantastic but dependent on a few factors such as wind speed and temperature.
 Still, nearly half an hour of flying is heaven to my ears, especially for some commercial jobs.

-I think the Phantom 4 is a very substantial upgrade with some very meaty features but for me and what I do, it isn’t enough for me to upgrade.
-I am thinking that for those with a Phantom 3 Professional, the additional features of the P4 might be a bit of a gimmick and in the real world, for most people, not used that much.
+I think the Phantom 4 is a very substantial upgrade with some very meaty features.
+However, for me and what I do, it isn't enough for me to upgrade.
+I am thinking that for those with a Phantom 3 Professional, the additional features of the P4 might be a bit of a gimmick.
+In the real world and for most people, not used that much.

-Whilst the Tap Fly and Active Track features are pretty cool, I am not sure that I would use them knowing what I know about rules and legislation in the UK and USA.
-It would be too easy to become complacent and use these everywhere thinking that it is a “safe” mode.
+Whilst the Tap Fly and Active Track features are pretty cool, I am not sure that I would use them.
+Knowing what I know about rules and legislation in the UK and USA I am a little nervous.
+It would be too easy to become complacent and use these everywhere thinking that it is a "safe" mode.